shapely/shapely/README.rst

 know how to use their platform's compiler and Python SDK, and a good option for users who would rather not bother.

-Linux, OS X, and Windows users can get Shapely wheels with GEOS included from the Python Package Index with a recent version of pip (8+):
+Linux, macOS, and Windows users can get Shapely wheels with GEOS included from the Python Package Index with a recent version of pip (8+):

 .. code-block:: console